petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 :::info Context
 - Some stepper drivers or motor configurations might require a short stabilization time after receiving the enable signal before they can reliably accept step pulses.
+- This delay is in addition to a standard 2 ms delay that drivers typically enforce.

 :::

 | Value (ms) | Description |